 I’ll cover the first four, which should suffice for most users on all platforms.

 Please note that this policy will only disable the checking and installation of automatic updates.
-You’ll therefore still be able to update Firefox manually by downloading and running the Firefox offline installers.
+You’ll therefore still be able to update Firefox manually by downloading and running the Firefox offline installer.

 1. Open a plain text editor like notepad or notepad++ and paste the following code in it: